songzhw/SixToolkit_ForDev/README.md

 ```java
 private TextView tvBankName;
 ```
-*  if the id of view starts with "_x", it means it will not be listed as a member in Class
+*  if the id of view ends with "_x", it means it will not be listed as a member in Class
-* if the id of view starts with "_c", it means it will be listed as a member in Class, and it will be add the OnClickListener
+* if the id of view ends with "_c", it means it will be listed as a member in Class, and it will be add the OnClickListener
-* "android:id" should be the first attribute of a View in the layout xml file
+* ```xml "android:id" ``` should be the first attribute of a View in the layout xml file

 ## 1.2 usage
 1. paste your layout xml content to "layout.xml"